Charles H. Ramsey: Career as Washington, D.C. police chief

 He and his department assisted the Department of Homeland Security during the state funerals of Ronald Reagan and Gerald Ford.
+Chief Ramsey also serves as a regular featured speaker at MPD's DC Police Leadership Academy.

 Traffic checkpoints

 Under Ramsey, the D.C, police instituted traffic checkpoints at which information about motorists who were breaking no law at the time was entered into a database.
 The move was called an "invasion of privacy" by an official of the police union.

 Pershing Park arrests

 On September 27, 2002, the MPD made a mass arrest of a large group of demonstrators who had assembled in DC's Pershing Park to protest the World Bank and International Monetary Fund meetings.
 The police enclosed over 400 people in the park and arrested them without ordering them to disperse or allowing them to leave the park.
 Many of the arrested were not actually demonstrators, but were journalists, legal observers, and pedestrians.

 On January 13, 2006, the District of Columbia Court of Appeals ruled that the arrests violated the Fourth Amendment and that Chief Ramsey could be held personally liable for the violations.
 On August 2, 2007, City officials in Washington agreed to pay $1 million to more than 120 of the protesters, on top of other settlements by the D.C. government, including one for $640,000.
 Ramsey was represented by Mark Tuohey who generated at least $1.53 million in fees for his law firm Vinson & Elkins.

 According to testimony given by Detective Paul Hustler, Ramsey himself gave the arrest order, although he has repeatedly denied this.
 Hustler claims he overheard Ramsey say "We're going to lock them up and teach them a lesson."